nitg3n/clairvoyant/README.md

 ## ⚙️ Installation

-1. Download the latest `Clairvoyant-vX.X.X.jar` from the releases page.
+1. Download the latest `clairvoyant-vX.X.X.jar` from the releases page.
 2. Place the JAR file into your server's `/plugins` directory.
 3. Start or restart your server.
 4. The plugin will generate a `Clairvoyant` folder containing the `config.yml` and `clairvoyant.db` files.